alinxess/apollo_fed_example/README.md

 # Apollo_fed_example

-This application is an example of apollo federation which uses multiple different types of databases(polyglot persistence).
+This microservices based application is an example of apollo federation which uses multiple different types of databases(polyglot persistence).

 ## Getting Started
 Frontend - is a flutter application which uses firebase authentication for users.